speciationgenomics/speciationgenomics.github.io/_pages/6_filtering_variants.md

 * `--gvcf` - input path -- denotes a gzipped vcf file
 * `--remove-indels` - remove all indels (SNPs only)
 * `--maf` - set minor allele frequency - 0.1 here
-* `--max-missing` - set minimum missing data.
+* `--max-missing` - set minimum non-missing data.
 A little counterintuitive - 0 is totally missing, 1 is none missing.
 Here 0.9 means we will tolerate 10% missing data.
 * `--minQ` - this is just the minimum quality score required for a site to pass our filtering threshold.
 Here we set it to 30.
 * `--min-meanDP` - the minimum mean depth for a site.
 * `--max-meanDP` - the maximum mean depth for a site.